minimum-viable-ceremonies/functions/README.md

 # Minimum Viable Marketing

-The backend functions site for the [Minimum Viable Ceremonies](https://github.com/minimum-viable-ceremonies/app) app.
+A collection of [firebase functions](https://firebase.google.com/docs/functions) to be used as a backend for the [Minimum Viable Ceremonies](https://github.com/minimum-viable-ceremonies/app) app.

-It's a collection of [Firebase functions](https://firebase.google.com/docs/functions)

 ###  🔧 **Developing.**